azadesuu/pronto-woven/README.md

 Hi there!
 This is my project for Pronto Software's Woven Monopoly project.

 I decided to write my report in the README instead of the PDF for easier access.
 The README includes my thought process, design architecture, testing/running details, and so on.
-Here's the contents list:
-Running Instructions

 I wanted this application to be as extensible as possible, hence I applied as many OOP practices as I could to make it easier for customization.
+This includes Encapsulation (private methods and variables), Inheritance (Square superclass), and Abstraction (Property, Go).

+My final answers to the given questions can be found under the [Results ](#results)section, or `results.txt` in the directory.

 ### Side Note

-I really wanted to challenge myself and learn Ruby on Rails, but I don't own a Mac plusthe process of installation on Windows was too difficult and time-consuming.
+I really wanted to challenge myself and learn Ruby on Rails, but I don't own a Mac, and the process of installation on Windows seemed too difficult and time-consuming.
 So I opted to challenge myself by using Python instead.
 It was a fun learning process and I learned a lot of new techniques, including the `unittest` suite as well as Python folder structuring.
-I also learned how to document methods in Python using the Sphinx structure.
+I also learned how to document methods in Python using Sphinx style.

 ## 🍀 Table of Contents